-(Address of principal executive offices) Registrant's telephone number, including area code: (775) 625-3600
+Registrant's telephone number, including area code: (775) 625-3600

-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 Par Value Per Share PZG NYSE American Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well- -known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES \(\square\) NO \(\square\) Indicate by check mark if the Registrant is not red quired to file reports pursuant to Section 13 or 15 o(d) of the Act.
-YES □ NO ⊠ , , , , tion 13 or 15(d) of the Securities Exchange Act of 1934 during t ts), and (2) has been subject to such filing requirements for the p , , , a File required to be submitted pursuant to Rule 405 of Regulation istrant was required to submit such files).
-YES ☒ NO ☐ n S-T on-accelerated filer, a smaller reporting company or an emergin ting company" and emerging growth company" in Rule 12b-2 of Large accelerated filer □ Accelerated filer Non-accelerated filer Small reporting company X Emerging growth company X If an emerging growth company, indicate by chec financial accounting standards provided pursuant ٤ e extended transition period for complying with any new or revis ed Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES □ NO ⊠ common stock on the NYSE American LLC on December 31, 2018, was \$14,800,948.
+Securities registered pu rsuant to Section 12(b) of the Act: Ti tle of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 l Par Value Per Share PZG NYSE American Securities registered purs muant to Section 12(g) of the Act: None Indicate by check mark is f the Registrant is a well-known seasone d issuer, as defined in Rule 40 5 of the Securities Act.
+YES □ NO ⊠ Indicate by check mark it f the Registrant is not required to file rep orts pursuant to Section 13 or 15(d) of the Act.
+YES □ NO ⊠ - for such shorter period that the Registrar 1 1 ection 13 or 15(d) of the Securities Exchange Act of 1934 during the corts), and (2) has been subject to such filing requirements for the particle.
+2 \mathcal{E} 2 2 ata File required to be submitted pursuant to Rule 405 of Regulation egistrant was required to submit such files).
+YES \boxtimes NO \square S-T 2 2 2 non-accelerated filer, a smaller reporting company or an emerging corting company" and emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Small reporting company X Emerging growth company 0 00 ompany, indicate by check mark if the red dards provided pursuant to Section 13(a) C the extended transition period for complying with any new or revised d ment's assessment of the effectiveness of its internal control over registered public accounting firm that prepared or issued its audit Indicate by check mark v whether the Registrant is a shell company (as defined in Rule 12h-2 of the Exchange Act) VES 🗖 NO 🔯

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of the shares of
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of the shares of common stock on the NYSE American LLC on December 31, 2020, was \$40,466,768.

-The number of shares of Registrant's Common Stock outstanding as of September 12, 2019 was 27,616,745.
+The number of shares of Registrant's Common Stock outstanding as of September 15, 2021 was 40,512,735.

-Portions of the Registrant's Definitive Proxy Statement relating to the Annual Meeting of Shareholders (the "2019 Proxy Statement") are incorporated by reference into Part III of this Report where indicated.
-The 2018 Proxy Statement will be filed with the U.S. Securities Exchange Commission within 120 days after the end of the fiscal year to which this report relates.
+Portions of the Registrant's Definitive Proxy Statement relating to the Annual Meeting of Shareholders (the "2021 Proxy Statement") are incorporated by reference into Part III of this Report where indicated.
+The 2021 Proxy Statement will be filed with the U.S. Securities Exchange Commission within 120 days after the end of the fiscal year to which this report relates.